 However, obsession, and obsessive feelings can be used for both good and bad, particularly when it comes to finding meaning in one’s life.
 A lot of people talk about how apathetic today’s youth is, and how so many young people seem to be just aimlessly drifting through life with no real sense of direction of purpose.
 This is certainly a sad state of affairs, and I agree that this is indeed a wide spread problem that really does need to be addressed.
 That said, what if there was a way to use the power of obsession to motivate young people to put down the video game controller and to get up of the couch and make something out of their lives?
 Certainly we can all agree that this would be a miracle.

 That said, I think it is very important that we define what we mean by obsession.
 Of course two of the first things that come to mind are the often over diagnosed condition known as “obsessive compulsive disorder” and what is sometimes referred to as “sexual obsession”.
-For some reason the idea of obsession is often thought of in terms of sexual or romantic obsession, and there are even those who would attempt to create this kind of obsession in another person in order to get them into a dating relationship using something called an obsession formula.
+For some reason the idea of obsession is often thought of in terms of sexual or romantic obsession, and there are even those who would attempt to create this kind of obsession in another person in order to get them into a dating relationship using something called an obsession formula an obsession formula.
 While this is certainly an interesting idea, that is not the kind of obsession I’m talking about.